Everything You Need To Know About The Yacht Week

 The official hostess responsibility list, according to The Yacht Week site:

-Tips!
-You gotta tip your skipper and hostess.
+Yacht Week tipping: you gotta tip your skipper and hostess!
 Their site doesn't tell you a suggested amount so we asked a friend that works at The Yacht Week who suggested 10% each.
-If your yacht booking is really low, you might want to instead think of it in terms of days and tip each ~$15/person/day (~$105 each).
+If your yacht booking price is really low, you might want to instead think of it in terms of days and tip each ~$15/person/day (~$105 each).
 Most crews give them the tips on the last night (usually Friday) in case some people leave early.